dynex-studios/Velpax-Launcher/README.md

-# Velpax-Launcher
+# Velpax Launcher

-The official open-source auditory for Velpax Launcher.
+Open-Source auditory for our links, values and downloads.

+- Dynex Studios and Velpax Corp